Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Numerical illustration

+We report our findings for the calibration of $\left( \sigma ,m\right) $ in our 8 examples of interest in the following tables.
+The "true values" of $ M_{1}$, $M_{2}$, and $M_{4}$ in these tables are those which are computed from the Stein-Stein model with $\left( \sigma ,m,q\right) =\left( 1.2,0.2,7\right) $ via its KL elements; as explained above, only the first-order KL eigen-elements are needed for $M_{1}$, $M_{2}$, while for $ M_{4}$, we use the full theoretical formula in which we ignore the eigen-elements after rank 500.

-For a one-month $\left( T=1/12\right) $ option, the above calibration method reports $\sigma =1.183$, based on the interval $k\in \lbrack -0.85,-0.70]$.
-For a three-month option ($T=1/4$), the method reports $\sigma =1.193$, based on the interval $[-1.25,-1.10]$.
-Other calibrations, not reported here because of their similarity with these two, show that calibration accuracy increases with more liquid options, which is consistent with the intuition that being able to use intervals further to the left should allow a better match with the asymptotic regime (\ref{E:onemore1}).
-The graphs of the data versus the asymptotic curve, showing excellent agreement for the first term $ L\sqrt{-k}$, are given in Fig. 1 and Fig. 2.
+We obtain excellent agreement of the calibration with the true values, with errors lower than $1\%$ after $5$ to $8$ steps.
+Other calibrations, not reported here because of their similarity with these examples, show that calibration accuracy would increase with more liquid options since these allow being able to use intervals further to the left, ensuring a better match with the asymptotic regime (\ref{E:onemore1}).
+The examples reported above in full correspond to realistic liquidity assumptions.